Our products

 • General population: 250-500 mg of EPA+DHA per day (equivalent to 2-3 servings of oily fish per week)

-• Individuals at cardiovascular risk: 1,000 mg of EPA+DHA per day (according to the American Heart Association)
+• People with cardiovascular risk: 1,000 mg of EPA+DHA per day (according to the American Heart Association)

-• Pregnant or lactating women: minimum 200 mg of DHA per day (EFSA recommendation)
+• Pregnant or breastfeeding women: minimum 200 mg of DHA per day (EFSA recommendation)

 • Hypertriglyceridemia: 2,000-4,000 mg per day (under medical supervision)

-For most people, consuming oily fish 2-3 times a week is sufficient to reach these levels without the need for supplements.
+For most people, eating oily fish 2-3 times a week is enough to reach these levels without the need for supplements.

 In practice: how to reach the dose with real food